CCRGeneticsBranch/ngs_pipeline.hg38_v1/docs/index.md

 ### 2.2 Data Processing

 This comprehensive pipeline is capable of processing different sample libraries together and seperately.
-This scalable ngs workflows involve RNA-seq sample processing,Tumor-Normal processing, and Tumor only processing.
+This scalable ngs workflows involves
+ 1. RNA-seq sample processing
+ 2. Tumor-Normal processing and
+ 3. Tumor only processing.

 7. In Development